What is a project scope?

-- Acceptance criteria–conditions the project must reach in order to be accepted by the consumer.
+The conditions your project must reach in order to be accepted by the consumer.

-- Project exclusions–outline what the project will not fulfill.
+A delineation of what the project will not fulfill.

-- Restrictions–limits on what your project can achieve, and what the costs will be.
+A description of the limits on what your project can achieve, and what the costs will be.

 PM Study Circle provides an example that helps us better understand how a project scope functions–i.e., “if you are given a project to construct a bridge, the project scope will provide insight into how to build the bridge.
 It gives you all the required information.”

-If you’re wondering how to develop a great scope of work statement, see below for a free project scope template!
+If you’re wondering how to develop a great scope of work statement, see below for a free (editable) project scope template!

 Why project scopes matter